rohitbhintade/spark-kafka-0-8-sql/README.md

 ### Compactible Spark Version

-Due to the rigid changes of Structured Streaming component, This Kafka 0.8 Source can only worked with Spark after 2.0.2 and master branch.
+Due to the rigid changes of Structured Streaming component, This Kafka 0.8 Source can only worked with Spark after 2.0.2 and 2.2.0 and master branch.

 ### Important notes: